yal521/DSCI441-machine-learning-project/README.md

 ### Code operating instruction
 Code part includes two parts. one is for feature selection and the other one is for model construction and evaluation.

 The original dataset it too big to upload in Github so I put them in a google drive folder.
 Also you can download it by the link (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
-Due to the csv dataset relies on the path from drive folder, if it is difficult for you to run it successfully, I will also offer the google drive folder link (https://drive.google.com/drive/u/0/folders/1tmY-NsNvENfVKvUPPrbgdpx22HjzXQmG).Feel free to download the whole folder in your account and run.
+Due to the csv dataset relies on the path from drive folder, if it is difficult for you to run it successfully, I will also offer the google drive folder link (https://drive.google.com/drive/u/0/folders/1tmY-NsNvENfVKvUPPrbgdpx22HjzXQmG).
+Feel free to download the whole folder in your account and run.
 If it cannot run successfully, change a little bit about the dataset path in your drive folder, it will run successfully.
 The results will change a little bit each time you run the code but the overall conclusion is what I get in the report.

 First open the code named "DSCI_441_final_project.ipynb" and run code before feature selection part and then refer to the code named "Feature_Selection_PSO.ipynb" to see the results of the feature selection.
 However it will take long time to get the results.
 After reading the results of the "Feature_Selection_PSO.ipynb", then going back to "DSCI_441_final_project.ipynb" to run the other part of codes cell by cell.